Selma Diamond

 Selma Diamond (August 5, 1920 – May 13, 1985) was a Canadian-born American comedian, actress, and radio and television writer, known for her high-range, raspy voice and her portrayal of Selma Hacker on the first two seasons of the NBC television comedy series Night Court.
-Diamond was also the main inspiration for the character of Sally Rogers on the classic situation comedy The Dick Van Dyke Show.
+Diamond was also the main inspiration for the character of Sally Rogers on the series The Dick Van Dyke Show.

 Early life

 Diamond was born on August 5, 1920, in London, Ontario, Canada, to a tailor and his wife.
-They moved when Diamond was a young girl to Brooklyn, New York City, New York.
+Diamond's grandmother was a suffragette.
+When Diamond was a young girl, they moved to Brooklyn, New York.

 Diamond attended high school in Brooklyn and graduated from New York University.